-Speeches and rhetoric coming from North Korea’s new leader Kim Jong-un suggest imminent hostilities might be possible.
-Although South Koreans are used to hearing such rhetorical bluster across their side of the border.
+Speeches and rhetoric coming from North Korea’s new leader Kim Jong-un suggest imminent hostilities are possible.
+Certainly we all thought that after his New Year’s speech.
+Although South Koreans are used to such rhetorical bluster.

 In a speech in Tokyo on Monday, Secretary of State Kerry, using a less not more technique, made clear the world’s disapproval of nuclear proliferation in the peninsula.